nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 So where is the right place to be?

 According to Csziksenmihalyi, there is no single answer.
+He continues:

 > Creativity is not determined by outside factors but by the person’s hard resolution to do what must be done.
 Which place is best depends on the total configuration of a person’s characteristics and those of the task he or she is involved in.

 ## How to Be Creative

 If we want to become, or improve our ability to be, creative, we need to first acquire creative energy and then apply it.

-TODO
+It's a matter of preparing ourselves to be lucky, because, as Csziksenmihalyi reminds us, “insights tend to come to prepared minds, that is, to those who have thought long and hard about a given set of problematic issues."

 A parting thought from Richard W. Hamming: